Uberspace/manual/source/basics-resources.rst

 * ``quota`` shows the 10 GB *soft* limit.
 * ``limit`` column shows the *hard* limit of 11 GB.
 * ``grace`` column shows you how much time you have left to fix if you are over the soft limit.

+.. note:: To find files and folders which use a lot of storage, you can use the command ``ncdu`` when logged in to your uberspace.

 .. _ram: